Mathemodica/ModelicaPowerSystemBook/Involvement.md

 ### Who is invited

 If you are involved in power-system related activities using the Modelica language, you are welcome to actively improve the state of this (e-)book whenever and/or wherever possible.
-Therefore, this (e-)book is available on the online latex editor Overleaf, which allows collaborative writing.

 ### Involvement and contribution